Want to be able to dunk? Want to gain a competitive edge in almost every sport?

 - A focus on plyometric training, while also making sure you develop sufficient strength.

 - Peripheral exercises to recruit and engage ‘secondary’ muscle groups.
-Your jump isn’t just doesn’t just rely on your calves, quads and gluts!
+Your jump isn’t just doesn’t just rely on your calves, quads, and glutes!

 - Optimized muscle growth scheduling.
 Don’t over-work or under-work muscle groups and maximize your training efficiency.